1. Where is the Court Located?

 9. May I Request a Continuance?

 Your request for a continuance must be presented in writing prior to your scheduled court appearance.
-Your request must be requested in person, by mail, or by fax.
+Your request must be requested in person, by mail, by fax, or through the court's webpage using the link Court Date / Rescheduled Request.
 Continuances will not be granted by telephone.
 All continuances require the judge's approval before being rescheduled.

 10. How Can I Clear a Warrant?